 ARTICLE 4.
 Local Meetings & Conventions

 4.1 The Local Convention is the highest governing body of Tacoma & Pierce County Democratic Socialists of America.
 The Local Convention is open to all members of the Local in good standing.
 The Local Convention will be held annually in October, and all members of the Local will receive two (2) weeks written notice and an agenda in print or electronic form.
-The Local Convention will elect new officers to the Coordinating Committee, set policy and overall direction, and review and amend the Constitution and Bylaws of the Local as necessary.
+The Local Convention will elect new officers to the Steering Committee, set policy and overall direction, and review and amend the Constitution and Bylaws of the Local as necessary.

 4.4 A quorum of ten percent (10%) of the members, but not fewer than seven (7) persons, is required to conduct business at any meeting or convention of the Local.

 4.5 Convention Delegates.
 Delegates to the National Convention or any other body at which delegates are necessary shall be elected by the membership at the Regular Meeting two (2) months prior to any convention or gathering.
 The delegate election process will conform to DSA National bylaws and the National Convention calendar.

 4.6 A motion may be amended as a “friendly amendment” if both the first and second of the main motion agree to the amended language.

 ARTICLE 5.
 Titled Officers: Powers & Duties